maltebp/River/README.md

  - Rendering/logic layers
  - Cameras
  - Keyboard and mouse events
+ - Spatial Audio

 ### To come
 Some core features that are yet to be implemented
- - Sounds
  - Collision system
  - Particles
  - Lighting
- - Screen resolution management

- ___Currently working on___: Implementing a somewhat simple 3d audio system

 ## Technologies / libraries
 The project makes use of following external libraries / technologies:

  - GLFW
  - OpenGL
+ - OpenAL
  - FreeType
  - StbImage